microsoft/code-with-engineering-playbook/docs/machine-learning/README.md

-# Machine Learning fundamentals at CSE
+# Machine Learning Fundamentals at CSE

 This guideline documents the Machine Learning (ML) practices in CSE.
 CSE works with customers on developing ML models and putting them in production, with an emphasis on engineering and research best practices throughout the project's life cycle.